sarathiscookie/ReservationManagementSystem/README.md

 # Booking API
 ==============

 A CRM application for hotel owners to manage their bookings (third-party and direct bookings), customers, sales etc.

-In future hotel owners get frontend UI for their customers to book their rooms.

 # API Architecture
 ===================